Role of Project Manager Responsibilities

 6. Resource Estimation

-For example, 2 Masons shall complete a 10 square meter of brickwork in 1 day, then project manager shall plan and deploy 4 Masons in order to complete the same work in 0.5 days.
+For example, 2 Masons shall complete a 10 square meter of brickwork in 1 day; then the project manager shall plan and deploy 4 Masons in order to complete the same work in 0.5 days.

 - Once the budget is approved by the management, then the project manager shall start with the resource deployment and execution.